quantumgizmos/bias_tailored_qldpc/README.md

 # BP+OSD decoding of bias-tailored LDPC codes

+Section 5 in [arXiv:2202.xxxx](https://arxiv.org/abs/arXiv:2202:xxxx).
+Also see Appendix D in [arXiv:2202.xxxx](https://arxiv.org/abs/arXiv:2202:xxxx) for details regarding the simulation procedure.

 Bias-tailored quantum LDPC codes are not CSS as they have mixed type stabilisers.
 However, they are equivalent to a CSS code up a Hadamard rotation on a subset of the code qubits.
 As a result, it is possible to simulate their decoding using a standard CSS decoder with a modified error channel.
 In this project, we used the belief propagation plus ordered statistics decoder from the [`BPOSD`](https://github.com/quantumgizmos/bp_osd) package.
 Below we show an example of a short 1000 cycle decoding simulation of a bias-tailored lifted product code under depolarising noise: